-The Organization obtained a loan under the Paycheck Protection Program (PPP) in the amount of \$296,400 from United Bank pursuant to the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-The proceeds from the loan must be spent on qualifying expenses as allowed under the CARES Act and matures two years from the date of the loan.
+During the year ended December 31, 2020, the Organization obtained a loan under the Paycheck Protection Program (PPP) in the amount of \$296,400 from United Bank pursuant to the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
+The proceeds from the loan were to be spent on qualifying expenses as allowed under the CARES Act and matured two years from the date of the loan.
+The Organization received notice of forgiveness in April 2021 and accordingly recognized \$296,400 as Paycheck Protection Program loan forgiveness in the statement of activities and changes in net assets during the year ended December 31, 2021.